Training Two-Layer ReLU Networks with Gradient Descent is Inconsistent: Inconsistency Experiments

 For the step size $h$, unless specified otherwise, we use our maximal upper bound $h = \lmax(\bfH)^{-1}$ as mentioned in \Cref{rem:step_size} in order to reduce the number of iterations needed.
 We observe experimentally that $\lmax(\bfH)^{-1} \approx 0.4 m^{-1}$ for our choice of $\Pdata$.

 \Cref{fig:comparison} shows how the probabilities behave as $m$, and thus $n = m^2$, increases.
 In our scenario, we can apply \Cref{thm:main:inconsistency} with $\gpsi = \gx = 0$ and obtain that the probabilities should behave like $O(m^{-\gP})$ for all $\gP < 1/2$.
-In \Cref{fig:comparison}, this behavior can be observed even for small $m$ and also for SGD.\footnote{Without early stopping, SGD might still be able to move kinks far enough after a large number of iterations due to noisy gradients.} As shown in \Cref{fig:loss_and_kinks}, kinks also move by significant amounts in later stages of the optimization.
+In \Cref{fig:comparison}, this behavior can be observed even for small $m$ and also for SGD.\footnote{Without early stopping, SGD might still be able to move kinks far enough after a large number of iterations due to noisy gradients.} In this respect recall that it is shown in \Cref{fig:loss_and_kinks} that kinks may also move by significant amounts in later stages of the optimization.
 It is therefore not surprising that compared to considering $f_{W_k}$ for all $k \in \bbN_0$, using early stopping can significantly reduce the probability that a kink leaves $(-1, 1)$ during training.
 We see this especially for the small step size $h = 0.01m^{-1}$ in \Cref{fig:comparison}.
-If we shift $\Pdata$ upwards by adding $\Delta \in \bbR$ to all $y$ values, we have $\psi_{\Pdata, q} = |\Delta|$ and assumption (P3) from \Cref{ass:P} is violated.
-We can see in \Cref{fig:shift} that this changes the asymptotic behavior, but for small $m$ and $|\Delta|$, the probabilities are still similarly low.\footnote{This is due to $\psi_{D, q} = O(m^{-1} + |\Delta|)$, where the $|\Delta|$ term dominates once $m \gg 1/|\Delta|$, as can be seen in \Cref{fig:shift}.}
+Finally, if we shift $\Pdata$ upwards by adding some $\Delta \in \bbR$ to all $y$ values, we have $\psi_{\Pdata, q} = |\Delta|$ and assumption (P3) from \Cref{ass:P} is violated.
+We can see in \Cref{fig:shift} that this changes the asymptotic behavior, but for small $m$ and $|\Delta|$, the probabilities are still similarly low.
+Note that this behavior is due to $\psi_{D, q} \leq O(m^{-1} + |\Delta|)$, where the $|\Delta|$ term dominates once we have entered the regime $m \gg 1/|\Delta|$, as it can be seen in \Cref{fig:shift}.